EvalCrafter: Benchmarking and Evaluating Large Video Generation Models

 \section{Evaluation Metrics}

-Different from previous FID~\cite{fid} based evaluation metrics, we evaluate the T2V models in different aspects, including the visual quality of the generated video, the text-video alignment, the content correctness, the motion quality, and temporal consistency.
+Different from previous FID~\cite{fid} based evaluation metrics, we evaluate the T2V models in different aspects, including the visual quality of the generated video, the text-video alignment, the motion quality, and temporal consistency.
 Below, we give the detailed metrics.